-Assume Mom and Dad have 2 children over 18 years old.
+Assume Mom and Dad have two children over 18 years of age.

-FLP owners Percentage Owner
+FLP Owners Percentage Owner

-Mom and Dad (general partner) 1% each
+Mom and Dad (General Partner) 1% each

-Mom and Dad (limited partner) 98%
+Mom and Dad (Limited Partner) 98%

-Mom and Dad capitalized (transferred into) the FLP their vacation condo in Naples, Florida (value \$500,000) and their cottage on Traverse Bay in Michigan (value \$500,000).
-Assume for purposes of this example that the couple has a \$1,000,000 personal residence, \$2,000,000 in stocks, and \$1,500,000 in an IRA for a total estate worth of \$5.5 million.
+Mom and Dad capitalized (transferred into) the FLP their vacation condo in Naples, Florida, valued at \$500,000, and their cottage on Traverse Bay in Michigan, valued at \$500,000.
+Assume for purposes of this example that the couple has a \$1,000,000 personal residence, \$2,000,000 in stocks, and \$1,500,000 in an IRA for a total estate worth \$5.5 million.
+Also assume that they die after 2013 and have an estate tax problem due to the lowering back down of the estate tax exemption.

-The couple has just enough life insurance to cover the estate taxes on the rest of their estate which, after using their marital deductions, is \$3.5 million.
+The couple has just enough life insurance to cover the estate taxes on the rest of their estate which, after using their marital deduction, is \$3.5 million.

-Now assume that the interest in the new FLP gets a 40% discount on its value.
+Now assume that the interest in the new FLLC gets a 40% discount on its value.

-Here is the math when looking at the value of the asset per its interest in the
+Here is the math when looking at the value of the asset per its interest in the FLLC -